Hendrix-CS/creativity-TEC/index.md

 * Your grade for the assignment will simply be the grade you earn on your **last** submission before the deadline.

+Note that when making use of rolling submissions you don't have to turn in a completed assignment---if you have completed only part of an assignment and want some feedback you are welcome to turn it in as-is!

 ## <a name="writing">Writing Assignments</a>

 You will complete two writing assignments in the course.
 You will be